The Son (2022 film): Release

-In July 2021, Sony Pictures Classics acquired distribution rights to the film.
-STX Entertainment claimed the distribution rights for the UK, Benelux, Italy, Scandinavia and Iceland that same month.
-Despite STX's main international office in London shutting down, the company managed to release the film in the aforementioned territories.
+In July 2021, Sony Pictures Classics acquired distribution rights to the film for the United States, Southeast Asia, China, India, Eastern Europe and Turkey.
+STX Entertainment claimed the distribution rights for the United Kingdom, the Benelux, Italy, Scandinavia and Iceland that same month.
+Despite STX's main international office in London shutting down, the company managed to release the film in the aforementioned territories, with Black Bear Pictures co-distributing the film in the UK.

-The film had its world premiere in-competition at the 79th Venice International Film Festival on 7 September 2022.
+The film had its world premiere in competition at the 79th Venice International Film Festival on 7 September 2022.
 Its North American premiere took place at the Toronto International Film Festival that same month on 12 September 2022.
 It also screened at the 2022 AFI Fest on 5 November 2022.
 The film was initially scheduled for a limited release in the United States on 11 November 2022, with expansions in the following weeks, before its limited release was shifted to 25 November.
 Its US limited release was later shifted again to a one-week engagement from 25 November, only in limited New York City and Los Angeles theaters, before a nationwide release on 20 January 2023.
 Although initially planned for 8 March 2023, the film was released in France on 1 March 2023.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 29%, based on 171 reviews, with an average rating of 4.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 28%, based on 183 reviews with an average rating of 4.9/10.
 The website's consensus reads: "Despite reliably solid work from Laura Dern and Hugh Jackman, The Son remains mired in off-puttingly aggressive melodrama."
 Metacritic assigned the film a weighted average score of 45 out of 100, based on 46 critics, indicating "mixed or average reviews".